ros2/ros2_documentation/source/Tutorials/LaunchFiles/CreatingLaunchFiles.rst

 Background
 ----------

-A launch file can be thought of as an entry point to a ROS 2 system.

-Launch files allow you to start up and configure a number of executables containing ROS 2 nodes simultaneously.

 In the tutorials up until now, you have been opening new terminals for every new node you run.
 As you create more complex systems with more and more nodes running simultaneously, opening terminals and reentering configuration details becomes tedious.

+Launch files allow you to start up and configure a number of executables containing ROS 2 nodes simultaneously.

 Running a single launch file with the ``ros2 launch`` command will start up your entire system - all nodes and their configurations - at once.